 In the past, scientists thought that simple carbohydrates raised blood glucose levels quicker than complex carbohydrates because of the length of the sugar units.
 However, the latest discoveries with the glycemic index show that all carbohydrates, simple and complex, vary greatly in regard to their blood sugar response.

-You can’t tell what food is friend or foe just by looking.
-Instead, the food must undergo scientific testing to determine how it responds in the body and where is fits on the glycemic index.
+You can't tell what food is friend or foe just by looking.
+Instead, the food must undergo scientific testing to determine how it responds in the body.